These Bacon Wrapped Jalapeno Poppers are the perfect crowd-pleasing appetizer! Creamy, crispy, spicy, loaded with cheese, and wrapped in bacon!

 - Slice the peppers in half lengthwise, leaving the stem intact.

-- Using a spoon, gently scrape out the seeds and ribs and discard.
+- Remove seeds and ribs: Using a spoon, gently scrape out the seeds and ribs and discard.
 (If you like extra heat, you can leave some of the membrane.)

-Making Bacon Wrapped Jalapeño Poppers Ahead of Time
+Can I Make Jalapeño Poppers Ahead of Time?

-Some people like to serve these with ranch dressing for dipping, but I actually prefer them without a sauce.
 Either way, you can’t go wrong.
-These bacon wrapped jalapeno poppers are always a hit and everyone will ask for the recipe!
+These bacon jalapeno poppers are always a hit and everyone will ask for the recipe!

 Bacon Wrapped Jalapeno Poppers